4.4 Collections detailed

 Exercise 4.14: Add an element after

 Set.
 Set is an unordered collection without duplicated elements.
-The order of the element is not guaranteed, though.
+The order of the elements is not guaranteed, though.
 Observe how pi is the first element of the set:

 set := Set new.